bosun-monitor/bosun/docs/system_configuration.md

 Example:
 `DefaultRunEvery = 5`

+### AlertCheckDistribution
+Selects algorithm to distribute alert checks to decrease system load spikes.
+There is no distribution by default.
+This means, if there are several checks with same period, they all will happen at the same points in time.
+This method is used if the option is not specified or equals to empty string.

+The single alternative option is `simple`.
+If specified, the alert checks with the same period will be uniformly distributed on second marks.

+Example: `AlertCheckDistribution = "simple"`

 ### RuleFilePath
 Path to the file containing definitions of alerts, macros, lookups, templates, notifications, and global variables which are [documented